Should You Buy Off-Plan Property?

 As well as the more affordable entry prices, off-plan property usually offers more opportunities for capital growth.
 By investing either before or during the build process, the property market will usually be in a different position by the time it completes.

-Obviously these price increases largely depend on the location that you’ve chosen to invest in.
+Obviously, these price increases largely depend on the location that you’ve chosen to invest in.
 Since off-plan property investments in the UK can deliver greater income via capital appreciation, it’s a great idea to look for locations within the market forecasting imminent value increases.

 Regardless of whether you’re investing in a completed or off-plan property, emerging locations are pockets of potential for investors.
-Defined as locations undergoing considerable regeneration, the transformation of these areas not only invites more economic growth, it often sees the local property market thrive as a result of increasing demand and additional investment.
+Defined as locations undergoing considerable regeneration, the transformation of these areas not only invites more economic growth, but it often sees the local property market thrive as a result of increasing demand and additional investment.

 As well as the monetary benefits, investing in off-plan property also means that upon completion, you’ll have a shiny new property.
 Fitted with the latest fixtures and fittings, the added luxury of a new-build apartment will be more appealing to prospective tenants when you come to market the property.